Our Miniature Alpine Dairy Goats & Milk Testing Reports

 3rd Place: "She has a more capacious udder that is higher and wider in the escutcheon area and when viewed from the side equal thirds of the udder can be seen.
 Entry A does grant to Entry E showing a clear dairy wedge when viewed from the top in Dairy Character."

 Cassiopea has nice big teats and big loose orifices.
 Her udder is really tight though.
-I prefer soft udders (like Klondy and Windy).
+I prefer soft udders (like Klondy).

 This was early in lactation.
 These two are amazing producers!